bigsan/Ltc.MSBuild.UpdateVersion.targets/README.md

 * $(ChangesetId): Latest changeset id of project history queried from TFS
 * $(Mdd): Latest changeset modified date in `Mdd` format

+> To prevent assembly referencing issue (strong name, version conflict, etc.), only `AssemblyFileVersion` will change all parts of revision number, `AssemblyVersion` changes only if the `MajorVersion` or `MinorVersion` have been changed.

 How to install?
 ===============